By: Author John Cunningham. Published: 2021/06/14 at 10:00 am

 Checking gas comes easily to me as I’m working with it in the workshop all the time.
 I can usually tell if gas is stale by the smell.
-Stale gas loses that attractive gasoline aroma and becomes more acidic, (yes we are still talking about gas).
+Stale gas loses that gasoline aroma and becomes more acidic.

-I’m not suggesting you sniff the gas, but instead, take a sample of gas and place it in a glass jam jar, the color tells the tale.
-(To remove a gas sample see removing old gas below).
-Fresh gas is clear and stale gas turns yellow (pee color).
+I’m not suggesting you sniff the gas, but instead, take a sample of gas and place it in a glass jam jar; the color tells the tale.
+(To remove a gas sample, see removing old gas below).
+Fresh gas is clear and stale gas is yellow.

 Removing Old Gas From Snowblower

 There are two ways to remove old gas from a snowblower fuel system.
 Drain it out or siphon it.
 In the workshop, I use an oil and gas siphon to remove the gas from the gas tank.
 It’s fast, easy, mess-free, and safe.